rankutah/blog/sites/rank-utah/content/services/local-seo.md

 {{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}
 ### What You Get
 - Google Business Profile optimization
-- Apple Maps & Bing Places setup
+- Apple Maps and Bing Places setup
-- 100+ listings (data aggregators) sync
+- Keep your business info consistent across 100+ directories, maps, and apps
-- Keyword research & on‑page local SEO
+- Research local keywords and improve your pages to match
 - Review strategy & response guidance
-- UTM tracking, GSC & GA4 setup
+- Set up tracking and reports so you can see calls and clicks
-- Speed & Core Web Vitals guidance
+- Improve site speed and overall experience
 - Ongoing updates and monthly reporting
 {{< /col >}}